TortugaGris/Gotta-catch-em-all/gotta-cath-em-all/README.md

 ## Getting started

-To use this project you to add an `environment.ts` file in `src/environments/environment.ts`
+To use this project you need to add an `environment.ts` file in `src/environments/environment.ts`

 ```js
 export const environment = {